-- 3.3.4 Identifying strong target markets is key to the success of commercial DRT operations.
-While these are likely to vary depending on the location where the service is being rolled out and the exact details of the service being offered, commercial DRT is generally aimed at a wider customer base than traditional DRT services such as community transport. - 3.3.5 While community transport is often targeted at providing access to those with mobility issues and the most vulnerable individuals in society (often with eligibility criteria related to this) commercial DRT operations are usually open to all users.
+3.3.4 Identifying strong target markets is key to the success of commercial DRT operations.
+While these are likely to vary

+- depending on the location where the service is being rolled out and the exact details of the service being offered, commercial DRT is generally aimed at a wider customer base than traditional DRT services such as community transport.

+- is often targeted at providing access to those with mobility issues and the most vulnerable individuals in society (often with eligibility criteria related to this) commercial DRT operations are usually open to all users.
 For example, marketing for existing commercial DRT services has been observed to target:

+- Commuters including shift

+workers whose working patterns

+might not suit conventional

+public transport.
+Indeed,

+some services are focused on

+connecting to key employment

+areas;

+- Students and young adults;

+- Taxi users;

+- Uber-style ride-hailing service users; and

+- Both car-owners and nonowners.

+- 3.3.6 Notably, as most existing commercial services are in urban areas, geographically isolated individuals were not found to be